Beyond Random Augmentations: Pretraining with Hard Views: Hyperparameters

 \subsubsection{DINO}

-For DINO, we report the ViT pretraining hyperparameters in Table \ref{tab:hypers_dino}.
-For ResNet-50, we use the same hyperparameters.
+For DINO, we report the ViT pretraining hyperparameters in Table \ref{tab:hypers_dino} (ViT-S) and Table \ref{tab:hypers_dino_vitb} (ViT-B) which are the original ones as reported by the authors.
 Note, for \MethodAbbr{} we limit the total number of comparisons to 128 across all heads.
-Linear evaluation is executed for 100 epochs and we use a learning rate of $0.001$, SGD optimizer (AdamW \cite{loshchilov-iclr19a} during pretraining), a batch size of 1024, a momentum of $0.9$, and no weight decay.
+Linear evaluation is executed for 100 epochs and we use a learning rate of $0.00075$, SGD optimizer (AdamW \cite{loshchilov-iclr19a} during pretraining), a batch size of 1024, a momentum of $0.9$, and no weight decay (as reported by the authors).